Digital journalism: History

 Also, Salon, was founded in 1995.
-In 2001 the American Journalism Review called Salon the Internet's "preeminent independent venue for journalism."
+In 2001, the American Journalism Review called Salon the Internet's "preeminent independent venue for journalism."

 In 2008, for the first time, more Americans reported getting their national and international news from the internet, rather than newspapers.
 Young people aged 18 to 29 now primarily get their news via the Internet, according to a Pew Research Center report.
 Audiences to news sites continued to grow due to the launch of new news sites, continued investment in news online by conventional news organizations, and the continued growth in internet audiences overall.
 Sixty-five percent of youth now primarily access the news online.

-Mainstream news sites are the most widespread form of online newsmedia production.
+Mainstream news sites are the most widespread form of online news media production.
 As of 2000, the vast majority of journalists in the Western world now use the internet regularly in their daily work.
-In addition to mainstream news sites, digital journalism is found in index and category sites (sites without much original content but many links to existing news sites), meta- and comment sites (sites about newsmedia issues like media watchdogs), and share and discussion sites (sites that facilitate the connection of people, like Slashdot).
+In addition to mainstream news sites, digital journalism is found in index and category sites (sites without much original content but multiple links to existing news sites), meta- and comment sites (sites about news media issues like media watchdogs) and share and discussion sites (sites that facilitate the connection of people, like Slashdot).
 Blogs are also another digital journalism phenomenon capable of fresh information, ranging from personal sites to those with audiences of hundreds of thousands.
 Digital journalism is involved in the cloud journalism phenomenon, a constant flow of contents in the Broadband Society.

 Prior to 2008, the industry had hoped that publishing news online would prove lucrative enough to fund the costs of conventional newsgathering.
 In 2008, however, online advertising began to slow down, and little progress was made towards development of new business models.
 The Pew Project for Excellence in Journalism describes its 2008 report on the State of the News Media, its sixth, as its bleakest ever.
 Despite the uncertainty, online journalists report expanding newsrooms.
 They believe advertising is likely to be the best revenue model supporting the production of online news.

-Many news organizations based in other media also distribute news online, but the amount they use of the new medium varies.
+Multiple news organizations based in other media also distribute news online, but the amount they use of the new medium varies.
 Some news organizations use the Web exclusively or as a secondary outlet for their content.
 The Online News Association, founded in 1999, is the largest organization representing online journalists, with more than 1,700 members whose principal livelihood involves gathering or producing news for digital presentation.

 The Internet challenges traditional news organizations in several ways.
 Newspapers may lose classified advertising to websites, which are often targeted by interest instead of geography.
 These organizations are concerned about real and perceived loss of viewers and circulation to the Internet.

-Hyperlocal journalism is journalism within a very small community.
-Hyperlocal journalism, like other types of digital journalism, is very convenient for the reader and offers more information than former types of journalism.
+Hyperlocal journalism is journalism within a small community.
+Hyperlocal journalism, like other types of digital journalism, is convenient for the reader and offers more information than former types of journalism.
 It is free or inexpensive.